4GeeksAcademy/machine-learning-content/08-3d-cloud/cloud-computing.md

 In order to answer the last question, we need to know what providers exist in the market.
 There are a lot of cloud computing providers, for example Digital Ocean, IBM Cloud, OpenStack, etc. However there are three big providers in the west market, AWS, Microsoft Azure and Google Cloud platform, from which AWS has the biggest market share, and its the most widely used.

->The three of them have free tiers.
+>A lot of providers have free tiers.
+AWS, GCP and Azure do offer them.

 ## Cloud computing concepts